 I made better food choices and realized a few things about my eating habits.

 I started paying more attention to how food made me feel, and eating less of the stuff that I know makes me feel uncomfortable.
-I’ve known for years that I can’t eat dairy, however I also know that bread makes me feel extremely uncomfortable and bloated.
-Eggs also affect my digestion.
-According to an actual Intolerance Test, I have huge issues with dairy and egg whites, and a mild issue with wheat and gluten that could get much worse if I ignore it.
-But for the most part I've ignored it and noshed anyway.
-When I booked a boudoir session, I suddenly started making better choices about what I put into my body.
+I’ve known for years that I can’t eat dairy, however I also know that bread makes me feel extremely tired and bloated.
+Eggs too.
+According to an actual intolerance test, I have huge issues with dairy and egg whites, and a mild issue with wheat and gluten that could get much worse if I ignore it.
+But for the most part I've ignored it.
+But then, when I booked a boudoir session, I suddenly started making better choices about what I put into my body without really having to think of it -- I just went by how I felt and wanted to feel.
 I wanted to show up to my workouts feeling ready to power through, and I didn’t want to ruin the results of my workouts by eating crap.
 I also wanted to look great in my photos, so my meals shifted to more meat and veg, less bread, pasta, and sugar.
 It has made such a difference in how I feel after eating that I don’t really ever care to go back.
-I don’t feel the immediate need for a nap after stuffing down a huge grinder.
+I don’t feel the immediate need for a nap after scarfing down a huge grinder.
 (If you know me, you know I easily have the appetite of a 6’5’’ 250lb man.)
 I started prepping my meals more often so I didn’t go starving and run to fast food.
 I’m also spending money less frivolously because I’m not carelessly ordering out.
 I’d say that’s a win-win-win.